 Reach for the Stars

 Employees that don’t have direction provide little value for businesses that depend on setting and meeting goals.
-If you ask an employee, “What goals do you have for the third quarter” and the answer is nothing more than a series of throat clearing noises, then you have an employee that inhibits the growth of your company.
-Goal oriented employees commit to setting workplace goals and achieving the goals.
+If you ask an employee, “What goals do you have for the third quarter” and the answer is nothing more than a series of throat-clearing noises, then you have an employee that inhibits the growth of your company.
+Goal-oriented employees commit to setting workplace goals and achieving their goals.

 Job interviews represent the best opportunity for employers to hire the strongest candidates.
 You can find the gems among the myriad job candidates by asking each job candidate one question: What makes a good employee.